Michael McFadyen's Scuba Diving Web Site

 Sydney Dive Site Hints

-SS Himma - ex SS Empire Pat
+SS Himma (ex SS Empire Pat)

-The Himma was built by Cochrane and Sons in Selby, UK, as the Empire Pat (Lloyd's Register 168788) for the Royal Navy (British Ministry of Transport).
+Michael McFadyen's Scuba Diving - SS Himma The Himma was built by Cochrane and Sons in Selby, UK, as the SS Empire Pat (Lloyd's Register 168788) for the Royal Navy (British Ministry of Transport).
 Launched in August 1942, the Empire Pat displaced 274 tons and was 34.0 metres long overall and 8.1 wide.
 The ship was powered by a triple expansion steam engine.
-The ship first moved to Kuwait (in 1949) where it was owned by the Kuwait Oil Company Limited and was renamed the Himma.
-In January 1951 it was sold to J. Fenwick and Co in Sydney and became one of the working tugs on Sydney Harbour.

 Sometime after this the Himma was involved in an incident on the Harbour when it collided, ironically as I will explain later, with the large Manly Ferry, Dee Why.
 Halfway between Fort Denison and Kirribilli Point (near the Sydney Harbour Bridge), the Dee Why, skippered by Captain Harold Liley, was on an early morning trip with 225 passengers and preparing to enter Circular Quay.
 The Himma, skippered by Captain John Boothby (Lord Boothby as he was known to his crew), came down the Harbour.
 The ferry passengers heard sirens blare then the two vessels collided.
 People were thrown from their seats and the ferry's chief engineer was thrown across the engine room floor.
 Seconds later the Dee Why ran aground on the rocks of Kirribilli Point.